nicklafferty/craftycody/content/crafts/diy-floating-bathroom-shelves.md

 ![](/uploads/mitreboxcutline.png)

 Now it's time to stain.
 Pick whatever stain or paint color you like.
 I have an excess of red mahogany so that's what all my wood gets stained as.
-Chip away any excess glue you may have missed before staining.
+Chip or sand away any excess glue you may have missed before staining.

 ![](/uploads/bathshelfdiy_1.jpg)